-Currently, only English is supported on Morroblivion.com.
+Currently, Morroblivion is available in English and German languages.
 We also have a non-english forum.

 If anyone wants to volunteer and make a translation, that would be great.
 This wouldn't be particularly difficult, just very time consuming as it would involve making a mod that replaces all of the English dialogue with that of another language.
 The non-English dialogue could be generated from a non-English version of Morrowind using Galadrielle's ESP Converter software (the original game was available in English, French, German, Italian, and Spanish), which is available on the download page, or from the original Morrowind game using one of the Morrowind dialogue/translate tools.
 Or someone who is bilingual can create a new translation directly from the Morroblivion mod using one of the Oblivion dialogue/translate tools.

 » Can I use/install Morroblivion with STEAM versions of Morrowind/Oblivion?

 Yes, you can!
 The only thing to be aware of is that occasionally, some mods have slightly different installation instructions for the STEAM version of the game.
 The only one relevant to Morroblivion is Oblivion Script Extender (OBSE) which is required for Morroblivion.
 Read OBSE's installation instructions for details.
 If you installed Oblivion in C:\Program Files\ and you are running Windows 7, Vista, or Server 2008, you need to move your Steam installation out of C:\Program Files\, which you can do without reinstalling Steam: How to move Steam installation and games.